 - 3-4 eggs

 - Cut the ribs out from the leafy part of the chard.
-Chop the ribs fairly fine in the way you would chop celery.
+Chop the ribs into fairly fine pieces (like you would chop celery).
 Set the ribs aside in a bowl and coarsely chop the leafy green portion of the chard.

 - Heat up olive oil in a skillet over medium high heat (can use cast iron skillet or no-stick)